Research Misconduct Policy

 In accordance with the Federal Policy on Research Misconduct, published in the December 6, 2000, edition of the Federal Register, 65 Fed.
 Reg.
 76,260, the National Endowment for the Humanities has established the following procedures for handling allegations of research misconduct applicable to both internal and external research programs supported by NEH.
-Published in November 2001, this policy reflects NEH's interest in the accuracy and reliability of the research record and the processes involved in its development.
+This policy reflects NEH's interest in the accuracy and reliability of the research record and the processes involved in its development.
 As defined in the Federal Policy on Research Misconduct, research includes all basic, applied, and demonstration research.

 - Research misconduct is defined as fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results.